-Jefferson Township has 3 full-time road men, a full-time secretary/treasurer, a 3- member Board of Supervisors, a 9-member planning commission, a 3-member building code appeals board with an alternate member, and a 7-member recreation committee.
+Jefferson Township has 3 full-time road men, a part-time secretary/treasurer, a full-time manager, a 3- member Board of Supervisors, a 9-member planning commission, a 3-member building code appeals board with an alternate member, and a 7-member recreation committee.

 Jefferson Township was split into two voting districts in 1995.
 Residents living east of Saxonburg Rd./north of Hannahstown vote at Jefferson Township I, which is the municipal building at 157 Great Belt Rd.
 Residents living west of Saxonburg/south of Hannahstown Rd. vote at Jefferson Township II, which is the Jefferson Grange) now vote at the Calvary Baptist Church at 199 Great Belt Rd., Butler, PA (at the intersection of Great Belt and Nursery Lane.)
 Call the Butler County Election Bureau (or visit their website here) to register or to verify your voting location (724-284-5309.)
 Those who vote at the Jefferson Grange may have noticed the Oct.
 2013 renovation to the handicapped accessible ramp.
 This renovation was done using some of the CDBG (Community Development Block Grant) funds allocated to Jefferson Township.